 Is CGPA the same as GPA and how do grading scales differ worldwide?

-Although CGPA and GPA are often used interchangeably in conversation, they are not always the same.
+While CGPA and GPA are referred to as the same things sometimes, they are computed differently and on a broader scope.
 The difference mainly lies in how they are calculated, and which education system is using them.
 Adding to the confusion, countries follow different grading scales, which makes it important for students to understand the terminology when comparing academic performance across borders.

 In case you also often wonder what is GPA and how is it different from CGPA, then let this be clear to you that the main distinction amongst them, is the scope, let's see how: